Words and Music (soundtrack)

 The original soundtrack to the 1948 film Words and Music was released by MGM Records earlier in the same year in three formats: as a set of four 10-inch 78-rpm records, as a set of four 7-inch 45-rpm EPs and as a 10-inch long-play.
-The album contained songs performed by Mickey Rooney, June Allyson, Lena Horne, Judy Garland, Betty Garrett, and Ann Sothern.
+The album contained material taken right out of the soundtrack of the film and has the original vocal done in the picture performed by Mickey Rooney, June Allyson, Lena Horne, Judy Garland, Betty Garrett, and Ann Sothern.